Saudi Arabia offers $ 10 million to the tanker Safer.. and calls for avoiding the largest environmental disaster

 On Sunday, Saudi Arabia provided $10 million to contribute to confronting the potential economic, humanitarian and environmental threats to the oil tanker (Safer) anchored in the Red Sea coast north of the Yemeni city of Hodeidah.

-The King Salman Center for Relief and Humanitarian Action announced, in a press statement, carried by the Saudi Agency (was) that the Kingdom has always supported the efforts of the United Nations to avoid the repercussions of the oil spill from the tanker, which could cause a major environmental and navigational disaster that threatens the Red Sea coast and the international fishing and navigation communities, and the entry of food, fuel and life-saving supplies to Yemen.
+The King Salman Center for Relief and Humanitarian Action announced, in a press statement, carried by the Saudi Agency (was) that the Kingdom has always supported the efforts of the United Nations to avoid the repercussions of the oil spill from the tanker, which might cause a major environmental and navigational disaster that threatens the Red Sea coast and the international fishing and navigation communities, and the entry of food, fuel and life-saving supplies to Yemen.

 The Safer tanker, containing more than one million barrels, has not been serviced since 2015.